 Optical microscopy provides instrumentation that can examine either tissue or single cells microscopically.
 Through the use of advanced imaging technologies, quantitative information or digital images can be obtained and stored.

-The confocal laser scanning microscopes can be used to optically section specimens, thus preserving ultrastructure registration better than do conventional physical sectioning techniques.
+The confocal laser scanning microscopes can be used to optically section specimens, thus preserving ultrastructure registration better than conventional physical sectioning techniques.
 Compartmental localization of markers within a cell is possible, as is 3-D reconstruction of serial images.
-Multiphoton microscopy allows investigators to image at high resolution, in thick specimen preparations and in deep (1 millimeter) tissue of living animals.
+Multiphoton microscopy allows investigators to image at high resolution, in thick specimen preparations and in deep (1-millimeter) tissue of living animals.

-Finally, using the recently acquired super-resolution technique with structured illumination and photo-activated localization microscopy, investigators can achieve high resolution (< 0.1 µ to 40 nm) of appropriately labeled proteins in cells and tissue preparations.
+Finally, using the recently acquired superresolution technique with structured illumination and photo-activated localization microscopy, investigators can achieve high resolution (< 0.1 µm to 40 nm) of appropriately labeled proteins in cells and tissue preparations.
 Utilizing specialized software, quantization of image properties can be performed by macro programs written by core personnel.

 - JEOL JEM-1400 TEM

 - FEI Tecnai T12 TEM (with EDAX X-ray microanalysis detector)